You are currently browsing the monthly archive for August 2012.

 Fall is coming up fast.
 For many the change of seasons is a time for a change in our lives.
 For the past several weeks my husband and I have been walking right after work.
 (So if you call the office after 5pm and don’t get us, we are probably walking around the Downing Park with the geese.)

 But how kickboxing to get in shape?
-Not something I even considered before speaking to Paul Melella of the United Martial Arts Center in Fishkill.
+Not something I even considered before speaking to Paul Melella of the United Martial Arts Fishkill.
 I called him for the center’s monthly ad and we began talking about the programs he offers.

 “What do you know about kickboxing?”
 Paul asked.